-Narcissist what they say v’s what they mean, some of the top things they say to manipulate you.
-That can end up making you feel like you’re the narcissist if you have empathy for other people you are not.
+Narcissists what they say v’s what they mean, some of the top things they say to manipulate you.
+That can end up making you feel like you’re a narcissist.

-People on the narcissist personality disorder spectrum are very egotistical, entitled people and expect others to give them everything they want.
+People on the narcissist personality disorder spectrum are very egotistical, self-entitled people that expect others to give them everything they want.
 Without giving anything back, they are tough to spot in society.
 They are the masters of manipulation.
-They are masters of words and lies, the lies they tell they often believe themselves.
-They use it so well that even when the actions don’t match their words.
-You doubt your thoughts and yourself then believe them.
+They are masters of words, lies, and deception, the lies they tell they often believe themselves.
+They lie so well that even when their actions don’t match their words, you doubt your thoughts and feelings, believing their lies.

 The phrases they tell people and what they truly mean.

 They say “I love you.”

 They mean.
-I’m just using the word love to control you, and I don’t really love you.
-I love that your life is about me, I love how you solve my issues, relieve my pain, fix my problems, I love how you take time for me and not yourself, give me your attention only, my happiness is your responsibility, I love how you think you’re with the one, I love how you need me.
+I’m just using the word love to control you, I don’t really love you.
+I love that your life is about me, I love how you solve my issues, relieve my pain, and fix my problems, I love how you take time for me and not yourself, give me your attention only, I love how you make my happiness your responsibility, I love how you think you’re with the one, I love how you need me.
 I love how I make you feel unworthy and insignificant to try harder for me.
 When I say I love you, I mean, I love how you live by and respect my rules.

 They say “It’s not all about you.”

 They mean.
 It’s all about me, they can not Handle you being the centre of attention.
-If you ever mention your needs that they don’t for fill, they’ll make you feel guilty and ashamed of having these needs.
+If you ever mention your needs that they don’t fill, they’ll make you feel guilty and ashamed of having these needs.
 They mean I’m the only important one.

 They say “You have trust issues.”